 I had to wrap my camera around a tree with a Gorillapod to get this shot on the Kilauea Iki Trail.

-On the way to Volcanos National Park, make sure to stop at Punaluu Black Sand Beach, one of the best places to view sea turtles on the Big Island.
+On the way to Volcanos National Park, stop at Punalu’u Black Sand Beach, one of the best places to view sea turtles on the Big Island.

-It’s illegal to touch or go near the turtles, so make sure to keep your distance.
+It’s illegal to touch or go near the turtles, so keep your distance.
 I have a blog post about Hawaiian animals if you’d like to learn more about sea turtles and other animals that call Hawaii home.

 If you’re only spending a couple of hours at Volcanos National Park, you could circle around and check out Hilo on the way back.
 Some of the top places of interest in Hilo are: